 Mercuric compounds yield with caustic alkalies a yellow precipitate of mercuric oxide; ammonia produces a white precipitate of a mercurammonium compound.
 Sulphuretted hydrogen yields a precipitate, which is white or orange in the presence of an excess of the salt, black with an excess of sulphuretted hydrogen.
 The precipitate is insoluble in sulphide of ammonium or in nitric or hydrochloric acid, but soluble in aqua regia.
 Iodide of potassium yields a red precipitate readily soluble in excess of the precipitant, and also slightly soluble in mercuric chloride solution.
-Stannous chloride produces a white precipitate of mercurous chloride, which in presence of excess of the precipitant becomes grey or black, being converted into metallic mercury.
+Stannous chloride produces a white precipitant becomes grey or black, being converted into metallic mercury.

-SILVER.
+330 SILVER.